wahani/aoos/README.md

 Notice that the right hand side of the expression is more or less the definition of the initialization method for a type.
-Arbitrary oprations can be made during init, in the above example we formulate some assertions we have for data of class *Test* (x > 0 and scalar).
+Arbitrary oprations can be made during init, in the above example we formulate some assertions (x > 0 and scalar).
 The init methdod for type *Child* just returns the object itself named `.Object` (see the help page for `methods::initialize` to understand the naming).

 ### S4 Type Unions